ryansaad/Cybersecurity_Threat_Sagemaker_AWS/instructions.md

 # Step-by-Step Project Instructions

 Follow this guide to build, deploy, and automate the Cybersecurity Threat Detection System on AWS.
+Note : for Jupyter Notebook code check the code_file
 ---

 ## 1. Preprocess Data and Feature Engineering